FH-Potsdam/teaching-parametric-design/src/site/de/2d/03_1-variables.md

 let myFirstVariable;
 ```

 > In other programming languages, other styles are preferred.
-Python for example uses so called snake case 🐍, where each word is combined by a "_" : `my_first_variable`
+Python for example uses so called snake case 🐍, where each word is connected through a "_" : `my_first_variable`

 {{h2('Using variables')}}